7YV3R/core-os/README.md

 Now I'm a big fan of the bootc philosophy to create a core os, which
 - can be customized like Podman/Docker environments and boot like a normal os
 - is immutable at its core
-- some kind of different stages at boot time
+- enables some kind of different stages at boot time
-- layers applications via Flatpak, Appimage, Distrobox or normal containers on top of it
+- allow an abstraction and isolation of applications via Flatpak, Appimage, Distrobox or normal containers on top of it
-- can be swapped easily with another bootc based Oses
+- can be swapped easily with another bootc based OSes

 # Warning
 This Repo is far from being production-ready and more an experiment to create a customized